How to Apply

 Outline your educational and professional background and relevant experience and activities.

-In 500 to 1,000 words, outline your interest in this program and your professional and educational goals.
-Briefly describe relevant previous experience (i.e., curatorial projects, writings, research, and organizational roles), your particular areas of interest in contemporary art, and any critical influences on your work.
+A personal essay of 500 to 1,000 words must accompany the application.
+The essay should be a clear statement of your work within the context of contemporary curatorial practice and why mastery level exploration is desired.
+While personal statements can range in content, it is often best to focus your statement to relevant previous experience (i.e., curatorial projects, writings, research, and organizational roles), your particular areas of interest in contemporary art, and any critical influences on your work.

 Applicants should submit their written materials online as a PDF by registering for a SlideRoom account specifically for CCA applicants.
 Once an account is registered, instructions on how to create the portfolio will be provided.